bkerley/bryceblog/_drafts/webpki-and-you.md

 * confusingly, the CA is the subject of *their* cert, which has an issuer of a root CA
 * browsers/OSes keep root CA certs in a **certificate store**

+This is all held together by mathematical rules that get changed every 5-10 years as new weaknesses in any of the layers
+(political, organizational, mathematical)
+are discovered or publicized,
+but it kind of comes down to
+prime numbers being sufficiently magic that CAs can extract rent for doing some math with them.

 # A Brief History of HTTPS and WebPKI